cakriwut/MAQS/OutwardDocumentation/Documentation/ActionBuilder.md

 #Action Builder
 The action builder class contains many advanced methods using interactions with selenium actions class.
-This includes actions that need to be preformed synchronously.
+This includes actions that need to be performed synchronously.

 ##Hover Over an Element
 Hovers the mouse over an element.